regilero/regilero.github.com/_posts/2015-10-04-http_smuggling_in_2015_part_one.markdown

 And this is the second big protection against smuggling.
-As soon as the middleware detects a bad Suzann query, it should send a **400 bad request** response **and** close the connection (but if you really search you'll find examples of proxy which does not close the keep alive after an error).
+As soon as the middleware detects a bad Suzann query, it should send a **400 bad request** response **and** close the connection (but if you really search you'll find examples of proxies which does not close the keep alive after an error).

 ### Chunks